Why Lights Dim When High-Load Devices Start: What It Means for Electrical Safety

 Bottom Line

 Load management helps reduce strain, but persistent or worsening symptoms should be evaluated professionally to ensure long-term safety.
+On generator power, reduce the load, avoid starting large appliances together, use properly sized cords, and stop if the dimming turns into flickering, overheating, or unstable device behavior.

 Jordan Blake